artem1233-source/Mlmcabinet/replit.md

   - `GET /admin/codes/resolve/:code` - Find user by any code
   - `POST /admin/codes/migrate-all` - Migrate existing users to new system
 - Modified `change-user-id` endpoint to preserve old IDs instead of freeing them
+- Modified `assign-reserved-id` endpoint to preserve old IDs when assigning reserved IDs to users:
+  - Old ID is saved as additional code in user's codes[] array
+  - Global code mappings created for both old and new IDs
+  - Old IDs are NEVER returned to free IDs pool
 - Orders now track `usedReferralCode` field to record which specific code was used
 - Created `UserCodesManager.tsx` UI component for managing partner codes
-- Created `CodeLookup` component for searching users by any code
+- Created `CodeLookup.tsx` component for searching users by any code
 - Integrated `UserCodesManager` into user details dialog as "ID/Коды" tab
-- Integrated `CodeLookup` into ID Management tab for global code search
+- Integrated `CodeLookup` into ID Management page (IdManagementOptimized.tsx)

 **December 2, 2025 - Replit Environment Setup:**
 - Configured Vite to run on port 5000 with `allowedHosts: true` for Replit proxy